Ask a doctor about a prescription for CLOPIXOL 10 mg FILM-COATED TABLETS

 Zuclopentixol

-Clopixol contains the active ingredient zuclopentixol.
-Clopixol belongs to a group of medicines called antipsychotics (also known as neuroleptics).
+Clopixol contains the active substance zuclopentixol.
+Clopixol belongs to a group of medicines called antipsychotics (also called neuroleptics).

-These medicines act on the nervous pathways in specific areas of the brain and help correct certain chemical imbalances in the brain that produce the symptoms of your disease.
+These medicines work on the nerve pathways in specific areas of the brain and help to correct certain chemical imbalances in the brain that produce the symptoms of your disease.

-Clopixol is used for the treatment of chronic and subchronic schizophrenia, with acute crises, especially in agitated and/or aggressive patients.
+Clopixol is used for the treatment of chronic and subchronic schizophrenia, with acute episodes, especially in agitated and/or aggressive patients.

-Your doctor, however, may prescribe Clopixol for another purpose.
-Talk to your doctor for any questions about why you have been prescribed Clopixol.
+However, your doctor may prescribe Clopixol for another purpose.
+Talk to your doctor if you have any questions about why you have been prescribed Clopixol.

 Do not take Clopixol